chananaimen/registration/coordinate-conversion/README.md

 To use convertFromDDToDms, you need to have a JavaScript environment installed, such as Node.js.
 1. Clone this repository to your local machine.
 2. Open the terminal or command prompt and navigate to the project directory.
-3. Install any dependencies by running the command npm install.
+3. Install any dependencies by running the command `npm install`.

 ## Usage

 The convertFromDDToDms function takes a decimal degree value as well as a Boolean value showing the degree of superlative